-“He was a fantastic individual, says Goodno.
+“He was a fantastic individual, said Goodno.
 “I was taking his business course, and one day I was summoned to the dean’s office.
 I thought ‘Oh my Lord, what have I done now?’
 I went in and he offered me the job of being his secretary while I still continued to go to school.
 He said that would entitle being the assistant dean of the School.
 They didn’t have another assistant.
 I was really flattered – about as flattered as I am now over being honored by this new society.”

-“But at that point, I needed to graduate and get out of school,” she explains.
+“But at that point, I needed to graduate and get out of school,” she explained.
 “My future husband – Charles F. Goodno – had been overseas for three years.
 I finished in October, Charlie arrived home in November and we were married in early December, so there was not a lot of time.”

 The Goodnos began their life together and raised two children, Charles C. Goodno (MD ’83) and Carol Long, RN.

-“The Business School gave me a great foundation,” says Goodno.
+“The Business School gave me a great foundation,” said Goodno.
 She and her husband – who also specialized in accounting – were treasurers for their church for years.
 Although she was not paid for that role, she was paid to keep the books for other organizations, including two drug stores and a kindergarten.

-“I kept a mean set of books,” she says.
+“I kept a mean set of books,” she said.
 “I wrote all the checks for the drug store.
 The man’s wife couldn’t even get any money unless I wrote the check.
 I did everything at that drug store except fill prescriptions.
 The beauty of keeping the books was that I was able to do it all at home.”

-To join the Goodno society, please make your annual gift.
+To join the Goodno Society, please make your annual gift.
 Donors who sign up for recurring gifts to the School and those who have given to UNC Kenan-Flagler in the last two or more fiscal years are automatically entered into the Goodno Society.